ilkkamtk/hybridisovellukset/Week4/hooks.md

 ## useRef
 - `useRef` is usually used to access DOM elements or to store mutable values.
    - in React you should avoid using DOM-related APIs directly, such as `document.getElementById` or `document.querySelector`
+- `useRef` can also be used to store mutable values that are not part of the state like the previous value of a prop or state variable.
+When the value changes, the ref will not re-render the component.
 - `useRef` returns a mutable ref object whose `.current` property is initialized to the passed argument (`initialValue`).
 For example `const someHTMLElement = useRef<HTMLDivElement>(null);`
    - `someHTMLElement.current` can then be used to access the DOM element.